al3v/Amazon-Linux-on-VMware-Workstation/README.md

 3. Click on Workstation --> File --> Open and point it to the downloaded ova file.

 ### 2. Create a Seed ISO to Change the Password
+I have done these steps on Ubuntu 22:
 #### a.
 Create `meta-data` and `user-data` Files:

 - **meta-data** file content (you can name the hostname as per your choice):